msztolcman/versionner/README.md

 * it's easier to write: `versionner up` instead of open editor, edit and save changes ;)
 * `versionner` updates also project files (like README or sth)
+* and create git tag if requested
 * it's [very easy to install](#installation)
+* and it's all in one command...

 Some examples
 -------------